-In the event of a liquidation, the holders of Series B Preferred Shares are entitled to participate on an as-converted-to-common stock basis with holders of the common stock in any distribution of assets of the Company to the holders of the common stock.
-The Series B Certificate of Designation provides, among other things, that we will not pay any dividends on shares of common stock (other than dividends in the form of common stock) unless and until such time as we pay dividends on each Series B Preferred Share on an as-converted basis.
-Other than as set forth in the previous sentence, the Series B Certificate of Designation provides that no other dividends will be paid on Series B Preferred Shares and that we will pay no dividends (other than dividends in the form of common stock) on shares of common stock unless we simultaneously comply with the previous sentence.
-The Series B Certificate of Designation does not provide for any restriction on the repurchase of Series B Preferred Shares by us while there is any arrearage in the payment of dividends on the Series B Preferred Shares.
-There are no sinking fund provisions applicable to the Series B Preferred Shares.
+Dividends.
+The Series B Certificate of Designation provides that we will not pay any dividends on shares of common stock (other than dividends in the form of common stock) unless and until such time as we pay dividends on each share of Series B Preferred Stock on an as converted basis.
+Other than as set forth in the previous sentence, the Series B Certificate of Designation provides that no other dividends will be paid on the Series B Preferred Stock and that we will pay no dividends (other than dividends in the form of common stock) on shares of common stock unless we simultaneously comply with the previous sentence.

-In addition, in the event we consummate a merger or consolidation with or into another person or other reorganization event in which our shares of common stock are converted or exchanged for securities, cash or other property, or we sell, lease, license, assign, transfer, convey or otherwise dispose of all or substantially all of our assets or we or another person acquire 50% or more of our outstanding shares of common stock, then following such event, the holders of the Series B Preferred Shares will be entitled to receive upon conversion of the Series B Preferred Shares the same kind and amount of securities, cash or property which the holders would have received had they converted the Series B Preferred immediately prior to such fundamental transaction.
-Any successor to us or surviving entity is required to assume the obligations under the Series B Preferred Shares.
+Liquidation.
+In the event of a liquidation, the holders of Series B Preferred Stock are entitled to participate on an as converted to common stock basis with holders of the common stock in any distribution of assets of the company to the holders of the common stock.
+In addition, in the event we consummate a merger or consolidation with or into another person or other reorganization event in which our shares of common stock are converted or exchanged for securities, cash or other property, or we sell, lease, license, assign, transfer, convey or otherwise dispose of all or substantially all of our assets or we or another person acquire 50% or more of our outstanding shares of common stock, then following such event, the holders of the shares of Series B Preferred Stock will be entitled to receive upon conversion of the Series B Preferred Stock the same kind and amount of securities, cash or property which the holders would have received had they converted the Series B Preferred immediately prior to such fundamental transaction.
+Any successor to us or surviving entity is required to assume the obligations under the Series B Preferred Stock.

-Notwithstanding the foregoing, in the event we are not the surviving entity of a fundamental transaction or in the event of a reverse merger or similar transaction where we are the surviving entity, then, automatically and contemporaneous with the consummation of such transaction, the surviving entity (or our company in the event of a reverse merger or similar transaction) will purchase the then outstanding shares of Series B Preferred Stock by paying and issuing, in the event that such consideration given to the holders of our common stock is non-cash consideration, as the case may be, to each holder an amount equal to the greater of (i) the cash consideration plus the non-cash consideration in the form issuable to the holders of our common stock (in the case of a reverse merger or similar transaction, shares of common stock issuable to the holders of the acquired company) per share of our common stock in the fundamental transaction multiplied by the number of shares of common stock underlying the shares of Series B Preferred Stock held by the holder on the date immediately prior to the consummation of the fundamental transaction or (ii) 130% of the Conversion Price of the Series B Preferred Stock then outstanding on the date of the consummation of the fundamental transaction.
+Notwithstanding the foregoing, in the event we are not the surviving entity of a fundamental transaction or in the event of a reverse merger or similar transaction where we are the surviving entity, then, automatically and contemporaneous with the consummation of such transaction, the surviving entity (or our company in the event of a reverse merger or similar transaction) will purchase the then outstanding shares of Series B Preferred Stock by paying and issuing, in the event that such consideration given to the holders of our common stock is non cash consideration, as the case may be, to each holder an amount equal to the greater of (i) the cash consideration plus the non cash consideration in the form issuable to the holders of our common stock (in the case of a reverse merger or similar transaction, shares of common stock issuable to the holders of the acquired company) per share of our common stock in the fundamental transaction multiplied by the number of shares of common stock underlying the shares of Series B Preferred Stock held by the holder on the date immediately prior to the consummation of the fundamental transaction or (ii) 130% of the conversion price of the Series B Preferred Stock then outstanding on the date of the consummation of the fundamental transaction.
 Such amount will be paid in the same form and mix (whether securities, cash or property, or any combination of the foregoing) as the consideration received by holders of our common stock in the fundamental transaction.
-By way of example, in the event of a fundamental transaction in which the holders of common stock receive consideration in the form of cash, securities, property, or any combination of the foregoing from the surviving entity at an effective amount equal to \$5.00 per share of common stock and the then effective Conversion Price immediately prior to the consummation of the fundamental transaction is \$2.30, then the holder of Series B Preferred Stock will receive \$5.00 (in the same form and mix as the holders of the common stock) per share of common stock underlying the shares of Series B Preferred Stock held by the holder immediately prior to the consummation of the fundamental transaction; provided, however, that in the event of a fundamental transaction in which the holders of common stock receive consideration in the form of cash, securities, property, or any combination of the foregoing from the surviving entity at an effective amount equal to \$2.00 per share of common stock and the then effective Conversion Price immediately prior to the consummation of the fundamental transaction is \$2.30, the holder will receive \$2.99 (in the same form and mix as the holders of the common stock) per share of common stock underlying the shares of Series B Preferred Stock held by the holder immediately prior to the consummation of the fundamental transaction.